Faculty of Agricultural and Food Sciences

 Peter Frohlich:

-Yeah, that's a great message.
-I've heard there is some high school kids that are interested in these podcasts, so this is a good message for them and as they choose careers food production.
-So thank you Madeleine, and it's been a pleasure to meet you and to hear about your project.
-We're certainly looking forward to hearing more from the University of Manitoba researchers and the innovative strategies for managing insects, pests and poultry barns, and how projects like yours contribute to creating sustainable agriculture systems in Manitoba and beyond.
-And a quick shout out to Warren Bard and Crystal Jorgensen for editing and managing the UofM podcast series.
-And thank you all for listening.
-Please stay tuned for upcoming podcasts on University of Manitoba extraordinary students doing extraordinary research that enhances the sustainability of agriculture and food production.
+Thanks Rachel.
+It's been a pleasure to chat with you and to hear about your project.
+We're certainly looking forward to hearing more from the University of Manitoba researchers about perennial crop organic farming and weeds, and how projects like yours contribute to creating sustainable agriculture systems in Manitoba and beyond.
+A quick shout out to Warren and Crystal for editing and for managing the University of Manitoba podcast.
+And thank you all for listening in.
+Please stay tuned for upcoming podcasts on University of Manitoba Extraordinary students doing extraordinary research that enhanced the sustainability of agriculture and food production.

 Infographics